gbiz123/shopee-captcha-solver/.github/ISSUE_TEMPLATE/bug_report.md

 import logging
 logging.basicConfig(level=logging.DEBUG)
 ```

 # Pull request
 **Please consider cloning this repository and making adjustments as needed to the code.
 By far the quickest way to get a new feature is to do it yourself.**

-We will consider your request but it may be closed if it's something we're not actively planning to work on.